What should I expect on a Sunday morning?

 At 9:15 AM we have Fellowship time in our fellowship hall downstairs with coffee, juice, and cookies.
 You are more than welcome to join us!
 At 9:30 AM we have Sunday School.

-There is no dress code for St. Peter’s, but we do ask that you keep in mind that we are gathering together to confess our sins and to receive Christ from our Heavenly Father.
-This is a holy place set aside for a special purpose.
+There is no dress code for St. Peter’s, but we do ask that you keep in mind that we are gathering together at our Father’s house to confess our sins and to receive the forgiveness of sins in Christ.
+This is a holy place set aside for this special purpose.
 For this reason, we ask that you dress modestly and decently.
 Please, no clothing with profanity, vulgarity, or any other themes that would be considered inappropriate or disrespectful.

 What should I expect in worship?

 We have two services.
 Both services make use of the liturgy and hymns found in the Lutheran Service Book (LSB).
-The liturgy and hymns are printed in an easy to use bulletin.
+We have three service folder options for you to choose from: Full Service; Large Print Full Service; Hymnal Bulletin.
+The Full Service folders have all the liturgy, hymns, and readings printed for ease of use.
 The liturgy is a “divine service” meant to deliver to us Christ in His Word and Sacrament with our pastor standing “in the place” of Christ as His undershepherd, by Christ’s own command and authority.
 The liturgy is a conversation between Christ, represented in our pastor, and the congregation.
 The content of this conversation is taken from Scripture itself.

 Early service is accompanied by piano while late service is accompanied by organ.
 Our pastor also chants the liturgy in late service.
 At the end of early service, everyone is dismissed while pastor waits at the entrance of the sanctuary to greet everyone.
 At the end of late service, the ushers dismiss everyone by rows while pastor waits at the entrance to the sanctuary to greet everyone.